josejimenezluna/molgrad/README.md

 ## Usage

 In order to generate explanations for a particular molecule, given a trained model, one only needs to call the `main.py` script.
-A CUDA-capable GPU is encouraged, but not required:

 ```bash
 python molgrad/main.py -model_path model_weights.pt -smi SMILES -output_f RESULT_DIR